 How to fix the problem

-If it were my daughter, I would get her private or private small group training to teach her the correct ways & how to protect herself.
+If it were my daughter, I would get her private training to teach her the correct ways & how to protect herself… Or watch the video above, get a volleyball or light soccer ball and practice at home with her.

 Also LESS GAMES!